LipeLacross/Miscellaneous-Files/Git Commands.md

 Git Commands
 git config
-Usage: git config -–global user.name “[name]”
+Usage: git config --global user.name “[name]”

-Usage: git config –-global user.email “[email address]”
+Usage: git config --global user.email “[email address]”

 This command sets the author name and email address respectively to be used with your commits.